lijahoffman/lijahoffman/README.md

-### Hi there 👋 My name is Lija.
+## Hi there 👋 My name is Lija.

-## I use data-driven approaches to explore the things that make me feel fulfilled ✨ I ...
+### I use data-driven approaches to explore the things that make me feel fulfilled ✨

+#### I ...

-- 🍃 Am passionate about wellness and have a background in Psychology and clinical research.
+- Am passionate about wellness and have a background in Psychology and clinical research 🍃 🧘🏻‍♀️

-- 👡 Have a lifelong love of fashion and believe that it is one of the truest forms of self-expression.
-I focus on consumer behavior and am particularly interested in the use of of AI and machine learning in trend forecasting.
+- Have a lifelong love of fashion and believe that it is one of the truest forms of self-expression.
+I focus on consumer behavior and am particularly interested in the use of of AI and machine learning in trend forecasting 👡 👗